lorden/BlueTweety/README.md

 Simple twitter client for Android.

-* User can see the timeline
-* User can click on links on tweets
-* User can compose a new tweet

 * User can sign in to Twitter using OAuth login
 * User can view the tweets from their home timeline
     * User is able to see the username, name, body and timestamp for each tweet